API Reference

 5.6 Extended user state

-Query user state with additional computed fields (equity and available margin):
+Query user state with additional computed fields (equity, available margin, maintenance margin, and per-position unrealized PnL/funding):

 query {